Office of Extension Programmes

 1. Cross-cultural Interdisciplinary Immersive Experience

-1. Interdisciplinary Community-based Service-learning experience
+2. Interdisciplinary Community-based Service-learning experience

-1. Internship placements with nonprofits and NGO experience
+3. Internship placements with nonprofits and NGO experience

 Peruse the IISLP Brochure for more details:

-• Interaction with Government offices relating to extension activities
+Engagement with Government offices relating to extension activities

-The Office of Extension Programmes works with the Tamil Nadu Urban Habitat Development Board, Tribal Welfare Directorate of the Govt. of Tamil Nadu, Greater Chennai Police, Cyber Crime Wing, Anti Narcotic, Swachh Bharat Mission, Tambaram Corporation, Tambaram Taluk Tahsildar Office, Council of Leather Exports, Government of India to implement their programmes & projects.
+The Office of Extension Programmes works with the Tamil Nadu Urban Habitat Development Board, Tribal Welfare Directorate of the Govt. of Tamil Nadu, Greater Chennai City Police, Cyber Crime Wing, Anti Narcotic, Swachh Bharat Mission, Tambaram Corporation, Tambaram Taluk Tahsildar Office, Council of Leather Exports, Government of India to implement their programmes and projects.

-• Extension Services of the College
+Extension Services of the College

 Immersive Experience for School & College students